Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Results

-Additionally, supervised augmentation baselines were sensitive to the extent of training data when generalizing to different noise levels.
+\RV{Moreover, the performance of supervised augmentation baselines in both in-distribution and noisy, OOD settings was limited by the extent of fully-sampled training data (\cref{fig:noisy-line-graph})}.
 However, Noise2Recon recovered the performance of these Supervised+Aug and Supervised+Aug-FT models trained on the full training dataset with only one supervised training scan.
-Additionally, while models fine-tuned from pretrained denoisers showed improved performance in noisy settings, these networks were consistently outperformed by Noise2Recon across all metrics.
-Noise2Recon also showed increased generalizability to noise levels outside of the range sampled during training ($\sigma_{test} \notin \mathcal{R}(\sigma_{tr})$) (Fig. \ref{fig:noisy-line-graph}).
+Additionally, while models fine-tuned from pretrained denoisers showed improved performance in noisy settings, Noise2Recon consistently outperformed these models across all metrics.
+Noise2Recon also showed increased generalizability to noise levels outside of the range sampled during training ($\testnoise \notin \noiserange$) (Fig. \ref{fig:noisy-line-graph}).

-\paragraph{Generalizing to unseen accelerations:} Despite being trained on scans with a fixed acceleration factor ($R_{train}$), Noise2Recon generalized better to OOD accelerations ($R_{test} \neq R_{train}$) (Fig. \ref{fig:acc-one-to-many}).
+\paragraph{Generalizing to unseen accelerations} Despite being trained on scans with a fixed acceleration factor ($R_{train}$), Noise2Recon generalized better to OOD accelerations ($R_{test} \neq R_{train}$) (Fig. \ref{fig:acc-one-to-many}).
 At accelerations lower than those of training scans ($R_{test}<R_{train}$), Noise2Recon reconstructions had considerably higher pSNR and SSIM than images reconstructed by supervised baselines trained with the same number of supervised scans.
 As the acceleration factor increased, Noise2Recon maintained higher performance than supervised methods across all metrics.
 Noise2Recon performance on OOD acceleration factors also surpassed that of in-distribution generalization of supervised methods.
 For example, at $R_{train}=12$ and $R_{test}=16$, Noise2Recon outperformed supervised methods trained on $R_{train}=16$ accelerated scans.
 A similar pattern was seen for $R_{train}=16$ and $R_{test}=12$.

+\RV{ \paragraph{Cross-dataset generalizability} Noise2Recon also generalized to \textit{both high-SNR and low-SNR settings} in the 2D fastMRI brain dataset.
+At high-SNR ($\sigma_{test}=0$), Noise2Recon outperformed all baseline methods with the U-Net architecture (\cref{fig:fastmri-unet-noise}) and performed comparably to SSDU with unrolled networks (\cref{fig:fastmri-unrolled-noise}).
+Among challenging low-SNR scans ($\sigma_{test}>0$), Noise2Recon achieved better performance compared to all other baselines (\cref{fig:fastmri-unet-noise}).

+\paragraph{Reader study} Noise2Recon had similar radiologist-evaluated perceptual scores to ground truth reference reconstructions in terms of aliasing, SNR, and blurring artifacts (\cref{fig:reader-study}).
+In low-SNR settings, Noise2Recon outperformed SSDU and supervised methods across all artifacts.

+\paragraph{Unsupervised settings} Noise2Recon-SS, the self-supervised variant of our method that does not require any labeled data, achieves comparable performance to SSDU in high-SNR settings and considerably outperforms SSDU among low-SNR scans (\cref{fig:unsupervised}). }